There are two benefits to arrow functions.

 - Traditional functions have a

-; its value is determined by how they are called. - Arrow functions have a
+dynamic this; its value is determined by how they are called. - Arrow functions have a

-; its value is determined by the surrounding scope.
+lexical this; its value is determined by the surrounding scope.

 The following variables are all lexical inside arrow functions: